Security Engineer · PhD · AI Integrity & Trust Safety

 I've spent my career at the place where technology meets human behavior — and where the stakes of getting it wrong are highest.

 My research began with a simple question: how does information spread, and how does misinformation take hold?
 That question drove a PhD in Computer Science at Athens University of Economics and Business, a body of work published across IEEE Big Data, ICDCS, and Elsevier journals, and a long-running curiosity about the gap between how systems are designed and how humans actually use them.
+I continue to serve as a peer reviewer and technical committee member for journals and conferences at that intersection.

 At IBM, I led engineering and research for NATO-facing AI and NLP projects.
 At Meta, I spent years running integrity operations at a scale most organizations never encounter — managing access and compromise workflows affecting millions of users, and developing the investigative frameworks adopted across global trust and safety teams.